frc2423/2013/driver_station/README.txt

 - Simulated lighted rocker switches to activate robot systems

-- Image processing code to track targets
-	- Can differentiate between top/middle/low targets
-	- Allows partially obscured targets to be identified
+- Logfiles written to disk with errors when they occur

+Target acquisition image processing using a camera:

 	- Tracks the selected targets in a live camera stream, and determines adjustments the robot should make to aim at the target
 	- User can click on targets to tell the robot what to aim at
+	- Differentiates between top/middle/low targets
+	- Partially obscured targets can be identified
 	- Target changes colors when the robot is aimed properly

-- Fully integrated realtime tuning/debugging support for target processing
+Fully integrated realtime analysis support for target acquisition:

 	- Adjustable thresholding, saves settings to file
 	- Enable/disable drawing features and labels on detected targets
 	- Show extra threshold images
 	- Can log captured images to file, once per second

 	- Can load a directory of images for analysis, instead of connecting to a live camera

-- Logfiles written to disk with errors when they occur

 Installation/Prerequisites
 --------------------------